cornernote/minetest-game_wiki/README.txt

 1) Copy /minetest/* to your minetest folder - nothing should be replaced

-2) We need to add a line to /minetest/builtin/misc_register.lua using one of the following:
+2) We need to add a line to /minetest/builtin/builtin.lua: (just under "misc_register.lua"): dofile(minetest.get_modpath("__builtin").."/wiki.lua")
-2.a) Rename misc_register.for-wiki.lua to misc_register.lua (backup your old file first!)
-OR
-2.b) Add this line to misc_register.lua (just above "Built-in node definitions"): dofile(minetest.get_modpath("__builtin").."/wiki.lua")

 3) Open minetest
 - This will create the JSON data
 - You should see a lot of files being created in /minetest/builtin/wikidata/
+- Once done, move the files to /wiki/data/wikidata/

 4) Edit config.php and set the path to minetest - there is no need to change the database name

 5) Open import.php in a web browser
 - This will import the JSON data into an SQLite3 database
-- You should notice the files being removed from /minetest/builtin/wikidata/
+- You should notice the files being removed from /wiki/data/wikidata/

 6) Copy your textures to /wiki/textures/